LottePitcher/open-source-umbraco-cloud/Setup.md

 1. Copy all the .yml files from [here](.github/workflows) into the same folder location in your repo (.github\workflows)

-1. Update the `cloud-artifact` job in `main-v2.yml`:
+1. Update the 'cloud-artifact' job in `main-v2.yml`:

    - Set the `pathToWebsite` parameter
    - Set the `csProjFile` parameter
    - Set the `pathToFrontendClient` parameter (see ** Note below)

-1. Update the `cloud-deployment` job in `main-v2.yml`:
+1. Update the 'cloud-deployment' job in `main-v2.yml`:

-   - Set the `targetEnvironmentAlias` to the left-most main environment alias (check this in the Cloud Portal > Configuration > Advanced > Umbraco CI/CD Flow > CI/CD Environment Targets).
-Of course you may prefer to switch to use a Repository variable here.
+   - Set the `targetEnvironmentAlias` to alias of you left-most main environment (check this in the Cloud Portal > Configuration > Advanced > Umbraco CI/CD Flow > CI/CD Environment Targets).
+Of course you may prefer to use a Repository variable instead.

 1. In the root of your repository add the `cloud.zipignore` file that you can copy from [here](cloud.zipignore)